DanielleInkster/CV/README.md

 [Hobbies ](#hobbies) |
 [More](#more)

 My greatest passions have always been creativity and community.
-Initially, I followed these interests through social services doing family unification work, then as a counsellor in severe behavior schools.
-As my focus shifted, I completed a degree education, working as a primary school teacher in east London for five years and most recently as an online ESL teacher travelling the world for two more.

-Since September 2019, I have been studying at Makers Academy, a developer bootcamp, where I have been learning fundamentals of software development through creating.
-My experience at Makers Academy has instilled in me the importance of best coding practices, and this is my biggest priority in looking for a junior developer role.
-I'd love to work in a supportive environment where those practices are followed.
+Initially, I followed these interests through social services, then primary education and eventually to software development.
+I attended Makers Academy, an intensive software development course in London with curriculum is founded in Agile practices.
+My previous careers provided me with skills to work independently and as part of a cross-functional team.
+They also helped me to develop a high level of emotional intelligence for understanding users, strong written and oral communication skills to connect with peers, management and clients, as well as an outcome-driven mindset to deliver high-quality code in a timely manner.
+I have a good working knowledge of JavaScript and React, as well as Ruby and the Rails framework.
+I am a quick study and always looking to learn more.

 ## Projects